 About the Healthy Workplace Initiatives Fund Program (HWIP)

 Guided by the Focus on People (FoP) Framework, Strategy 1: “To develop a sustainable, healthy workplace”, the purpose of this initiative is to develop a program, supported by funding, to which departments can apply to support healthy workplace initiatives and share examples of good practice, The program provides start-up funds and support for health-related, sustainable initiatives.
-You can apply for funding for programs that include yoga or fitness classes, building a community garden or investing in mental health training in your workplace.

 Purpose of the funding

 - Provide a de-centralized approach to promoting health and wellbeing

 - To enable units and departments to create and maintain healthy work environments

 - Intended to build capacity and knowledge within units

 - To support the introduction of healthy initiatives intended to be adopted long-term by the department